EquiticeDaRandomBoi/celeste-wasm/how.md

 However, Mono WASM does not work this way.
 It runs in mostly interpreted mode with a limited “jit-traces” engine called the "jiterpreter", meaning not every method will have corresponding native code.

-And even if it did - WebAssembly modules are *read only*, you can add new code at runtime, but you can’t just hot patch existing code to mess with the internal state.
+And even if it did - WebAssembly modules are *read only*, you can add new code at runtime, but you can't just hot patch existing code to mess with the internal state.
 WebAssembly is AOT compiled to native code on module instantiation, so it would be infeasible to allow runtime modification while keeping internal guarantees.

 So instead of creating a detour by modifying raw assembly, what if we just disabled the jiterpreter and modified the IL bytecode?
 Since it's all interpreted on the fly, we should just be able to mess with the instructions loaded into memory.